UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 3

 species interactions and energy flows that underpin ecosystems and biodiversity, have become a

-recognized concern.
+recognised concern.
 Without a rich variety of life,

 ecosystems become fragile and vulnerable, compromising their ability to provide essential services such as nutrient cycling, pollination, climate

-regulation and extreme weather mitigation.
+regulation, and mitigation of extreme weather

 MIMICKING THE